uvarc/rc-learning/content/courses/python-introduction/jupyter.md

 hello()
 ```

 Be sure to indent lines exactly as shown, and to return completely to the margin for `hello()`.
 Select your text.
-From the Editor menu select Language.
-Scroll (far) down to Python.
+From the View menu select Text Editor Syntax Highlighting.
+Scroll (far) down to Python and click.
 You will now enable syntax coloring for this file.

+Syntax coloring marks different constructs with different font colors.
+It is very helpful and all modern technical editors provide it for most programming languages.

-From the File menu choose Save As.
-Name the file `hello_func.py`  By default, files will be saved into the folder in which JupyberLab is working.
+From the File menu choose Rename Text.
+Name the file `hello_func.py`.
+By default, files will be saved into the folder in which JupyterLab is working.
 The default is your "User" directory.
 After saving the file, return to your Jupyter notebook page and type
 ```python
 import hello_func
 ```
 Then run the cell.

 ## Exporting your Notebook

 ### Exporting to a Script

 You can export embedded text in your notebook into a script.
 First make sure your notebook has a name.
 If you have not named your current notebook yet, call it `first_script.ipynb`.
-From the Notebook menu find Export To->Executable Script.
-Save the script in the usual way from your browser.
-If it is in `Downloads` move it to a location of your choice.
+From the Notebook menu find Save and Export Notebook As->Executable Script.
+Jupyterlab will default to the `Downloads` folder; move it to a location of your choice.
 You can make a new directory for your Python scripts if you wish.

 ### Exporting to Other Formats